-The insurer's ORM Framework should outline a process to assess and classify the materiality of models (e.g., complexity of model and financial impact) and also outline the corresponding governance requirements depending on the model materiality.
-Both quantitative and qualitative measures, when possible, should be considered.
+The insurer's ORM framework should outline a process to assess and classify the materiality of models, e.g. complexity of model and financial impact, and also outline a governance structure depending on the model materiality.
+Both quantitative and qualitative measures when possible should be considered.

-The degree of governance/control in place for each step of the model lifecycle should at least be commensurate to the model's materiality.
+The degree of governance/control in place for each step of Model Lifecycle should at least be commensurate to the model's materiality.